OfficeDev/Office-Addin-Scripts/packages/custom-functions-metadata/Specification.md

 ### @streaming

 Used to indicate that a custom function is a streaming function.

+To denote the custom function is cancelable use @streaming cancelable.

 The last parameter should be of type `CustomFunctions.StreamingHandler<ResultType>`.
 The function should return `void`.